 Course Catalog

-Spring Quarter begins Monday, March 20th.
+Autumn Quarter begins Monday, September 29.
 Creative Writing courses are offered once per week for two hours and 50 minutes.
 The current canonical hours policy is here; view the academic calendar here.

 Please sign up for the program's listserv for additional information and course application updates.